Skip to content

 API docs

 Bearer-token REST.
 Plain notes only.
-Available on the Pro and Team tiers.
+Available on the Dev and Team tiers.
 For the systemic pitch — every script gets its own notebook, append-by-filename for cron jobs and AI-session digests, real-world workflows — see /for/developers.
 Base URL: https://freshjots.com/api/v1

 Quick API use examples.
 Ready-to-copy curl for the common workflows: create, append-only logs, append by filename, list.